Graph-ICS/Graph-ICS/readme.md

 ## 5. Install Qt

-If you already have a Qt version on your system, just open the Qt Maintenance Tool, click on next, skip, select add or remove components and continue, so continue with step 4.

 5.1.
-Go to the download site https://www.qt.io/download, go to open source, select go open source and then download.
+Go to the download site https://www.qt.io/download, go to open source, select "Go open source" and then click "Download"

 5.2.
-Run the installer, click on next, skip, if the installer throw an error like “Failed to connect to server”, so click on Options and select “no Proxy”
+Run the installer, click on next, then skip

 5.3.
-Select the path where you want to install Qt
+Select the path where you want to install Qt.
+Click next

 5.4.
 Select the components you want to install, the ones you need are:

-- Under Qt 5.11.0: MSVC 2015 64-Bit or MSVC 2017 64-Bit
+- Below Qt 5.11.0: select latest MSVC 64-bit compiler e.g. MSVC 64-bit 2017
-- Under Developer and Designer Tools: Qt Creator 4.8.1 CDB Debugger Support
+- Below Developer and Designer Tools: Qt Creator 4.8.1 CDB Debugger Support
-- You can add or delete Tools every time using the Qt Maintenance Tool.

 5.5.
 Finish the installation and do not open QtCreator